Dspecht7123/ASP.NETCoreLocalizationResourceFileManger/README.md

 If you want to add a new key, enter the key-value in the input-field under the table and press the Add-Button.
 The new key will be added at the top of the table.

 If you want to search for keys, just type the key you are searching for in the "Key Search" field.

+### add a single translation
+To add a single translation you can press `Strg+Shift+P` and enter `Resource Manager: Add Translation`.

+You then need to enter the key of the translation.
+The value will be filled out automatically if you have marked a text before pressing executing the `Resource Manager: Add Translation` command.
+The translation will be added to the default resx file (without any language code in the file name).